About Our Chapter

 We invite you to consider membership in the Plano Area Chapter.
 Mothers typically begin the membership process in November of their daughter’s 6th-grade year.
-Our membership process starts in the fall of each year for membership the following school year.
+Our membership process starts in the late summer/early fall of each year for the following school year.

 Some things to keep in mind about the membership process:

-- Timeline: Applications for membership are accepted during the Annual Membership Drive and will be due January 2021.
-Membership Invitations go out in March 2021.
+- Timeline: Applications for membership are available January 15th during the Annual Membership Drive and will be due March 1st.

 - Residence: A Prospective Member shall reside in Plano and surrounding areas.